hnymz/MNE/README.md

 Descriptions:

-This repository contains Python codes for preprocessing EEG data using MNE and applying SVD.
+This repository contains Python codes for preprocessing EEG data using MNE and ICA, applying SVD, and extracting single-trial N200s.